grafana/alloy/docs/sources/tasks/debug.md

 * Ensure that no component is reported as unhealthy.
 * Ensure that the arguments and exports for misbehaving components appear correct.
-* Ensure that the live debugging data meets your expectations.
+* Ensure that the debugging data meets your expectations.

 ## Examining logs